AAVikings/MQService/README.md

 }
 ```

 When writing this information in files for logging or audit purposes, we will turn int into an array of fields where the order of them is relevant.
-The following is a record example of how the previous object would be recorded into a file.
+The following is a message example of how the previous object would be recorded into a file.

 ```
-let record = [
+let  = [
   90,
   "EN",
   "EX",